Shumit07/ACM-BCB-Workshop/README.md

 - Basic Python familiarity (recommended for notebook demos)

 ### Setup & Resources
-Prior to the workshop, participants will receive:
+Before the workshop, participants will receive:
 - A **GitHub repository** with example code, notebooks, and sample data
 - A **Google Colab notebook** for interactive demos